-I’ve gotten mixed feedback on this and I believe this basically comes down to comfort.
-Whether you will need additional cushioning under your futon or not depends upon your weight/size and sleeping habits.
-I have had customers who have loved their futon directly down on a hardwood floor.
-One customer wrote me and said that it was a bit too hard directly on the hardwood, but he simply added a thick throw-rug which was a perfect solution for him and the "best bed he has ever slept on".
+We’ve gotten mixed feedback on this and believe this basically comes down to comfort.
+Whether you will need additional cushioning under your shikibuton or not depends upon your weight/size and sleeping habits/preferences.
+We've have had customers who have loved their futon directly down on a hardwood floor.
+One customer from NYC wrote and said that it was a bit too hard directly on the hardwood, but when he simply added a thick throw-rug it was a perfect solution for him and the "best bed he has ever slept on".
 However, others have needed the trifold pad to fit their complete comfort needs if they have hardwood flooring.

-Other than comfort, your futon directly on a wooden floor would not be a problem other than the dust/dirt that commonly accumulates on wood flooring, if you make sure you are hanging your futon regularly.
+Other than comfort, your futon directly on a wooden floor would not necessarily be a problem beyond the dust/dirt that commonly accumulates on wood flooring, if you make sure you are hanging your futon regularly.
 (More on this below.)

-Important: One additional issue with flooring as we've gotten more feedback from western customers, is the potential of mold on the bottom of futon that have been placed on hard-wood or "Pergo" style laminate flooring.
-(This is still quite uncommon so it may have something to do with the type of material it is made from.)
-We're not completely sure why this would be an issue, however as we've considered this, we have surmised that perhaps wood flooring tends to get cold but the futon remains warm and the temperature difference may introduce moisture.
+Important: One additional issue with flooring, as we've gotten more feedback from western customers, is the potential of mold on the bottom of futon that have been placed on hard-wood or "Pergo" style laminate flooring.
+(This is still quite uncommon so it may have something to do with the type of material the flooring is made from.)
+We're not completely sure why this would be an issue, however as we've considered this, we have surmised that perhaps wood flooring tends to remain cool while the shikibuton gets warmed by body-heat and the temperature difference may introduce condensation/moisture.
 Or it may simply be because the wood or laminate doesn't allow the futon to breathe.

 Regardless of the reason, we would recommend that if you're placing your futon on a hardwood or a laminate flooring, that you use some sort of natural fiber absorbent mat set such as a Goza or Igusa mat (These are essentially the outer material of a tatami mat) or throw-rug underneath.
-We would also recommend that you frequently (or possibly daily) lift your futon up off of the floor and drape it over a chair so air can flow around it and allow it to breathe.
+We would also recommend that you frequently (even daily if possible) lift your shikibuton up off of the floor and drape it over a chair so air can flow around it and allow it to breathe and shed moisture.